Axway/Grapes/server/src/site/markdown/user_doc/authentication.md

 <h2 id="contributors">Contributors</h2>

-Contributor users has to be created by the <a href="#admin">administrator</a>.
+Contributor users have to be created by the <a href="#admin">administrator</a>.
 The aim of this profile is to enhance the information stored in Grapes' database.
-Users with such profile interacts with Grapes via the REST API or the Data-Browser.
+Contributors provide information via the REST API or the Data-Browser.

 A contributor can have different roles: